ucb-bar/hammer/doc/Technology/Tech-json.rst

   ],
   "tarballs": [
     {
+      "root": {
+        "id": "ASAP7_PDK_CalibreDeck.tar",
-      "path": "ASAP7_PDK_CalibreDeck.tar",
+        "path": "technology.asap7.tarball_dir"
+      },
       "homepage": "http://asap.asu.edu/asap/",
-      "base var": "technology.asap7.tarball_dir"
+      "optional": true
     }
   ],

-Notice how in the installs, there are two directories holding the PDK files and standard cell files.
-The ``tech-asap7-cache`` with an empty ``base var`` denotes files that exist in the tech cache, which are placed there by a post-installation PDK hacking script (see ASAP7's ``post_install_script`` method).
-Finally, the encrypted Calibre decks are provided in a tarball.
+The ``id`` field is used within the file listings further down in the file to prefix ``path``, as shown in detail below.
+If the file listing begins with ``cache``, then this denotes files that exist in the tech cache, which are generally placed there by the tech plugin's post-installation script (see ASAP7's ``post_install_script`` method).
+Finally, the encrypted Calibre decks are provided in a tarball and denoted as optional.

 DRC/LVS Deck Setup
 ---------------------------------